markmo/featurestore/README.md

 * [TableTransformation](https://github.com/markmo/featurestore/blob/master/src/main/scala/diamond/transformation/table/TableTransformation.scala) - A general table-level transformation that takes a DataFrame and returns a new DataFrame.
 The new DataFrame may conform to a different schema.
 It may be computed with reference to the original DataFrame or to any values in the TransformationContext.
 * [RowTransformationPipeline](https://github.com/markmo/featurestore/blob/master/src/main/scala/diamond/transformation/table/RowTransformationPipeline.scala) - A RowTransformationPipeline takes a DataFrame and applies a Pipeline of row-level transformations to return a new DataFrame.
 The supplied DataFrame and TransformationContext are provided as inputs to the Pipeline.

+The following template Sources exist.

+* [CSVSource](https://github.com/markmo/featurestore/blob/master/src/main/scala/diamond/io/Source.scala) - Loads a DataFrame from a CSV file.
+* [ParquetSource](https://github.com/markmo/featurestore/blob/master/src/main/scala/diamond/io/Source.scala) - Loads a DataFrame from a Parquet file.
+* [SQLSource](https://github.com/markmo/featurestore/blob/master/src/main/scala/diamond/io/Source.scala) - Loads a DataFrame using Spark SQL given a named query from a SQL configuration file.

+Parquet is a columnar storage format available to any project in the Hadoop ecosystem, regardless of the choice of data processing framework, data model or programming language.
+Parquet is built from the ground up with complex nested data structures in mind, and uses the [record shredding and assembly algorithm](https://github.com/Parquet/parquet-mr/wiki/The-striping-and-assembly-algorithms-from-the-Dremel-paper) described in the Dremel paper.

+The following template Sinks exist.

+* [CSVSink](https://github.com/markmo/featurestore/blob/master/src/main/scala/diamond/io/Sink.scala) - Saves a DataFrame to a CSV file.
+* [ParquetSink](https://github.com/markmo/featurestore/blob/master/src/main/scala/diamond/io/Sink.scala) - Saves a DataFrame to a Parquet file.

 ## Dependencies

 * Apache Spark 1.5.2